dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 However if you are doing a bad job of mitigating the effects of scaling your existing engineers will have less then 98 hours and will be hit harder by adding new engineers.
 The questions might also persist for longer thus reducing your ability to scale.

-So in conclusion: Interruptions related to onboarding engineers tend to hit your high performers the hardest.
+In conclusion: Interruptions related to onboarding engineers tend to hit your high performers the hardest.
 This means that adding new engineers can be a net negative addition in the short term.
 Your ability to scale is highly dependent on your ability to mitigate the effects of scaling.

 # The effects of scaling and time